 Free up your time and automate your website

 I talk a lot on this blog about how to optimize your website.
 To fill up your business with an adequate amount of prospects and clients.
 And that’s just a few of the limitless things your business website is capable of performing.
-Adding automation will not only free you up for more important tasks.
+If you automate your website it will not only free you up for more important tasks.
 It will also save you from the mundane annoyances that happen on a daily basis.

 I’m talking about the repetitive questions that people call and email asking about on a daily basis.
 Think of all the time wasted on the phone calls and the emails.
 All that is time consuming.
-Why not post those answers on your website somewhere?
+Why not automate your website and post those answers on your website somewhere?

 Get the notion out of your head that if being able to answer the questions personally will result in conversions.
 I guarantee that a high percentage of people that are visiting your site aren’t going to take time to contact you and ask.
 They are most likely going to bounce and try to find the information they are looking for on your competitors site.